Steps to Build a WordPress Ecommerce Website

 With a good theme and a reliable plugin, you’ll be ready to get started with your WordPress ecommerce site.
 In this section, we are going to touch on some services that may be helpful as you go through this process.
 Unlike a theme and an ecommerce plugin, these are not essentials — but they could help take your business to a higher level.

 - HubSpot WordPress Plugin: Anyone running a WordPress ecommerce website should strongly consider adding the HubSpot WordPress plugin to the backend of their site.
 This plugin is a marketing powerhouse, and it can help you get more out of each visitor that lands on your pages.
-We can’t begin to scratch the surface of everything this plugin can do, so we encourage you to check it out and learn more for yourself.
+We can’t begin to scratch the surface of everything this plugin can do, so we encourage you to check out Hubspot and learn more for yourself.

 - Enhanced Ecommerce Google Analytics Plugin for WooCommerce: This option only applies if you are using WooCommerce on your site.
 If you are, this plugin can help you get more information out of your Google Analytics install, making it easier to spot holes in your ecommerce process and opportunities for improvement.